ratanon97/ratanon97/README.md

 # Professional Life Overview

 Hey everyone!
 I'm Ratanon Suksumrun (please call me Tap since it's easier and it's also my nickname!).
-I"m a data analyst at Indorama Ventures PCL under the Strategy, Planning and Investor Relations department.
-My main line of work is to leverage data analytics tools and techniques to devise apporpriate strategies from the data.
-This is done through capturing data sources, clean/validate the data and integrate onto Tableau.
-The resulting views and dashboards will then be used for analysis purposes.
+I"m a Product Owner at Indorama Ventures PCL under the Digital Business Solutions department.
+My main line of work is to drive digital transformation projects and initiatives to drive business value to the company.
+Projects I have worked on include Data Lake Integration with Workday Adaptive Planning, Spend Cube Analytics Development, Commercial Cockpit Tableau Dashboards, etc

 # Personal Life Overview

 Born and raised in Bangkok!
-Studied at Lancaster University and Imperial College London for bachelors and masters respeectively.
+Studied at Lancaster University and Imperial College London for bachelors and masters respectively.
 Have a spectrum of interests which includes: photography :camera:, technology :electron:, productivity :memo:, books :book:, coffee :coffee:, scuba diving :diving_mask: and many more!